pingcap/tidb.ai/README.md

     cd tidb.ai
     ```

-2. Copy and edit the `.env` file in the `backend` directory:
+2. Copy and edit the `.env` file:

     ```bash
-    cp ./backend/.env.example ./backend/.env
+    cp .env.example .env
-    vim ./backend/.env # or use another text editor to edit this file
+    vim .env # or use another text editor to edit this file
     ```

-3. Migrate the database schema:
+    Replace the following placeholders with your own values:
+    - `SECRET_KEY`: you can generate a random secret key using `python3 -c "import secrets; print(secrets.token_urlsafe(32))"`
+    - `JINAAI_API_KEY`: get one from [Jina AI](https://jina.ai/reranker/)
+    - `TIDB_HOST`, `TIDB_USER`, `TIDB_PASSWORD` and `TIDB_DATABASE`: get them from your [TiDB Serverless cluster](https://tidbcloud.com/)

+3. Build docker images:

     ```bash
-    cd backend
-    rye sync
-    make migrate
-    cd ..
+    docker compose build
     ```

-4. Start the services using Docker Compose:
+4. Migrate the database schema:

     ```bash
+    docker compose run backend /bin/sh -c "alembic upgrade head"
+    ```

+5. Bootstrap the database with initial data:

+    ```bash
+    docker compose run backend /bin/sh -c "python bootstrap.py"
+    ```

+    Running the bootstrap script creates an admin user.
+You can find the username and password in the output.

+6. Start the services:

+    ```bash
     docker compose up
     ```

+7. Open your browser and visit `http://localhost:3000` to access the web interface.

 ## Tech Stack